-Date State Commission 11/23/1786 Virginia devising and discussing all such alterations and further provisions, as may be necessary to render the Federal Constitution adequate to the exigencies of the Union. [meet Second Monday in May 1787 in Philadelphia] 11/24/1786 New Jersey for the purpose of taking into consideration the state of the Union as to trade and other important objects, and of devising such further provisions as shall appear necessary to render the Constitution of the federal government adequate to the exigencies thereof 12/3/1786 Pennsylvania Ivania devising, deliberating on, and discussing all such alterations and further provision may be necessary to render the foederal constitution fully adequate to the exigencies of the Union 1/6/1787 North Carolina To discuss and decide upon the most effectual means to remove the defects of our foederal union, and to procure the enlarged purposes which it was intended to effect.
-2/3/1787 Delaware devising, deliberating on, and discussing, such Alterations and further Provisions, as may be necessary to render the Foederal Constitution adequate to the Exigencies of the Union [each State shall have one vote] 2/10/1787 Georgia Devising and discussing all such alterations and farther provisions, as may be necessary to render the federal constitution adequate to the exigencies of the union. the sole and express purpose of revising the Articles of Confederation and reporting Congress to Congress and the several legislatures such alterations and provisions therein as shall when agreed to in Congress and confirmed by the states render the federal constitution adequate to the exigencies of government and the preservation of the Union.
+Date State Commission 11/23/1786 Virginia devising and discussing all such alterations and further provisions, as may be necessary to render the Federal Constitution adequate to the exigencies of the Union. [meet Second Monday in May 1787 in Philadelphia] 11/24/1786 New Jersey for the purpose of taking into consideration the state of the Union as to trade and other important objects, and of devising such further provisions as shall appear necessary to render the Constitution of the federal government adequate to the exigencies thereof 12/3/1786 Pennsylvania devising, deliberating on, and discussing all such alterations and further provisions as may be necessary to render the foederal constitution fully adequate to the exigencies of the Union 1/6/1787 North Carolina To discuss and decide upon the most effectual means to remove the defects of our foederal union, and to procure the enlarged purposes which it was intended to effect.
+2/3/1787 Delaware devising, deliberating on, and discussing, such Alterations and further Provisions, as may be necessary to render the Foederal Constitution adequate to the Exigencies of the Union [each State shall have one vote] 2/10/1787 Georgia Devising and discussing all such alterations and farther provisions, as may be necessary to render the federal constitution adequate to the exigencies of the union.
+2/21/1787 Confederation Congress the sole and express purpose of revising the Articles of Confederation and reporting to Congress and the several legislatures such alterations and provisions therein as shall when agreed to in Congress and confirmed by the states render the federal constitution adequate to the exigencies of government and the preservation of the Union.
 3/6/1787 New York the sole and express purpose of revising the Articles of Confederation and reporting to Congress and the several legislatures such alterations and provisions therein as shall when agreed to in Congress and confirmed by the states render the federal constitution adequate to the exigencies of government and the preservation of the Union.
-3/7/1787 Massachusetts amend the Articles of Confederation to render the federal constitution adequate to the exigencies of government and the preservation of the union.
-3/8/1787 South Carolina in devising and discussing all such alterations, clauses, articles and provisions as may be thought necessary to render the foederal constitution entirely adequate to the - (+ - (+ actual situation and future good government of the confederated states 5/17/1787 Connecticut Such Alterations and Provisions, agreeable to the general Principles of Republican Government, as they shall think proper, to render the foederal Constitution adequate F /26 /4707 to the Exigencies of Government, and the Preservation of the Union.
-5/26/1787 Maryland considering such alterations, and further provisions, as may be necessary to render C /07 /1705 the federal constitution adequate for the exigencies of the union.
-6/27/1787 New in devising and discussing all such alterations and further provisions as to render the Hampshire federal constitution adequate to the exigencies of the Union.
+3/7/1787 Massachusetts 3/8/1787 South Carolina in devising and discussing all such alterations, clauses, articles and provisions as may be thought necessary to render the foederal constitution entirely adequate to the actual situation and future good government of the confederated states 5/17/1787 Connecticut Such Alterations and Provisions, agreeable to the general Principles of Republican Government, as they shall think proper, to render the foederal Constitution adequate to the Exigencies of Government, and the Preservation of the Union.
+5/26/1787 Maryland considering such alterations, and further provisions, as may be necessary to render the federal constitution adequate for the exigencies of the union.
+6/27/1787 New Hampshire to discuss and decide upon the most effectual means to remedy the defects of our federal union.

-Because it is first, the Virginia resolution is the call, placing limitations on the convention as a whole. - These cannot be the call, because six states had already selected and instructed their commissioners. https://conventionofstates.com/files/defying-conventional-wisdom-the-constitution-was-not-the-product-of-a-runaway-convention-by-michael-farris-1
+Because it is first, the Virginia resolution is the call, placing limitations on the convention as a whole. -- These cannot be the call, because six states had already selected and instructed their commissioners.

+https://conventionofstates.com/files/defying-conventional-wisdom-the-constitution-was-not-the-product-of-a-runaway-convention-by-michael-farris-1